-Thanks to its unique properties and infinite recyclability, aluminium plays a fundamental role in the transition to a competitive, circular and low-carbon society.
-Here, you can discover our policy work on strategic applications for aluminium, including building and construction, mobility and packaging as well as our activities on standards.
+Thanks to its unique properties, including endless recyclability, aluminium already plays a fundamental role in the EU’s transition to a competitive, circular and low carbon society.
+Here, you can find out more about our policy work on strategic applications for aluminium, including on strategic applications such as building and construction, mobility and packaging, as well as our activities on standards.

 Standards make dialogue between suppliers, customers and authorities possible.
 They provide a common language for certifying performance and for ensuring conformity with legislation.